Best Canned Meats To Add To Your Survival Pantry

 They add a quick dose of high-quality protein to any meal and adapt well into many everyday recipes.

-They also provide long-term storage without needing to rely on refrigeration or electricity.
+They also provide long-term storage without needing to rely on refrigeration.

 If you want to be part of the resilient few, read up on home canning and save that bounty for leaner times.